t-sinclair2500/probable-spork/bg_agent1.md

 - Test results showing graceful degradation
 - Documentation of any assumptions or limitations in the Ubuntu environment

-**Begin with H2 (.env.example) as it will help with subsequent testing.
-Focus on making the system resilient to missing external dependencies while maintaining core functionality.**
+**Start with A1 (YouTube API) since you can test with real keys and debug interactively.
+Use H2 (.env.example) to document all required environment variables.
+Focus on both robust error handling AND full functionality when services are available.**